Don’t be the next victim of Zoom-Bombing! That’s right – it’s real and should be on your radar. What can you do?

 2. When scheduling a Zoom meeting: Use a password (now required) and enable the waiting room feature.

 Now that you’re got the security basics down, use these guides to create effective sessions using ZOOM, including how to set up ZOOM to schedule meetings, to send invitations to your attendees, to manage audio and video, to end meetings, and to facilitate meetings in rooms with video conferencing.
 You can also customize your Zoom profile by uploading a profile photo.
-Consider adding your preferred pronouns to your name because in our inclusive UCSF community, Pronouns Matter.
+Consider adding your pronouns to your name because in our inclusive UCSF community, Pronouns Matter.

+Please register for one of our Zoom Skills Workshops for UCSF School of Medicine faculty educators in the Bridges Curriculum.
 If you are directly involved with medical students and want further consultation on using ZOOM in educational projects or for complex meetings, contact iROCKET at iROCKET@ucsf.edu or 415-502-2800 to learn more.

 We are regularly updating these documents.
 If you are unsure if you have the latest version, please check the time stamp in the footer of your document.
 Download the latest version below if it's newer than the document you have.